KaziNaimaHasan/KaziNaimaHasan/README.md

 - 🌱 Exploring system design, cloud infrastructure, and intelligent automation
 - 👯 Open to collaborating on innovative software and open-source projects
 - 💬 Ask me about full-stack development, APIs, AI, and developer tooling
-- 📫 Reach me at: babcockwillcox92@gmail.com
+- 📫 Reach me at: kazinaima769@gmail.com
-- ⚡ I believe great software is simple, reliable, and user-focused
+- ⚡ How big would you dream, if you know that you won't fail ?